-Night Vision Disturbances (NVDs) is a new indication being pioneered by Ocuphire and has no approved therapies despite an estimated 4 million people in the United States and 7 million worldwide (Europe and Japan) affected by the condition.
-In dim-light conditions, pupils dilate to allow more light to enter the eye.
+Night Vision Disturbances (NVDs) is a new indication with no approved therapies, despite an estimated 4 million people in the United States and 7 million worldwide (Europe and Japan) affected by the condition.
+In dim light conditions, the pupil dilates to allow more light to enter the eye.
 However, because of this dilation, light also passes through the periphery of the cornea and lens.
 As light passes through the periphery of the eye, any imperfections or aberrations cause light to scatter before it reaches the retina.
 Individuals with peripheral imperfections or aberrations experience glare and streaky vision, as well as a “halo” or “starburst” effect.

-Night vision disturbances are induced by a variety of causes, including night myopia, cortical cataracts, post-IOL implants, Lasik and keratoconus.
+Night vision disturbances are induced by a variety of causes, including night myopia, cortical cataracts, post-intraocular lens (IOL) implants, LASIK, and keratoconus.
 NVDs can be debilitating and interfere with a variety of everyday activities, most notably driving.
-The light emitted by traffic signals and other cars makes driving in dim-light conditions difficult and unsafe.
-The effects of NVDs can be reduced or eliminated by reducing pupil size to a smaller diameter that prevents the scattering effect without impeding the ability to see at night.
+The light emitted by traffic signals and other cars makes driving in dim light conditions difficult and unsafe.
+The effects of NVDs can be reduced or eliminated by reducing the pupil size to a smaller diameter that prevents the scattering effect without impeding the ability to see at night.

-Nyxol could be a first in line treatment for night vision disturbances based on its optimal pupil reduction properties and consequent improvement in contrast sensitivity and visual performance at night and during the day.
-Nyxol’s alpha-1 blocking activity relaxes (inhibits contraction of) the iris dilator muscle, resulting in a smaller pupil size.
+Nyxol could be a first-line treatment for night vision disturbances based on its optimal pupil reduction properties and consequent improvement in contrast sensitivity and visual performance at night and during the day.
+Nyxol’s alpha-1 blocking activity relaxes (i.e., inhibits contraction of) the iris dilator muscle, resulting in a smaller pupil size.

-Glaucoma is a progressive disease with age and the leading cause of irreversible vision loss, affection 3 million people in the United States and a total of 60 million people worldwide.
+Glaucoma is a progressive, age-related disease and the leading cause of irreversible vision loss, affecting 60 million people worldwide, including 3 million people in the United States.
 Glaucoma is the result of increased intraocular pressure (IOP) due to a buildup of aqueous humor in the eye.
-Sustained elevated intraocular pressure damages the optic nerve, resulting in loss of vision and blindness.
+Sustained elevated IOP damages the optic nerve, resulting in loss of vision and blindness.

-There are currently different classes of approved glaucoma medications ($3B spent in the US), but almost half of the glaucoma patients on treatment do not reach normal eye pressure goals.
-Additive treatments with new mechanisms to the standard of care glaucoma drugs are needed to decrease the very high IOP levels.
-Further, glaucoma is asymptomatic until the optic nerve sustains damage, and the required multiple daily applications and adverse effects associated with glaucoma treatments often result in missed doses or noncompliance.
-The significant systemic safety and topical tolerability issues add to the noncompliance.
+There are currently five classes of approved glaucoma medications.
+U.S. spending on glaucoma medications in 2016 totaled $2.8 billion, yet almost half of patients in treatment for glaucoma do not reach normal IOP goals.
+Additive treatments with new mechanisms to the standard of care glaucoma drugs are needed to decrease patients’ IOP levels.
+Further, glaucoma is asymptomatic until the optic nerve sustains damage, which makes it critical that once it is diagnosed, patients are compliant with treatment.
+However, the existing approved glaucoma medications require multiple daily applications and have associated adverse effects, which often results in missed doses or noncompliance.
+Significant systemic safety and topical tolerability issues contribute to noncompliance.

 Presbyopia is a large unmet market, where pupil aperture management such as Nyxol’s approach is an intense area of focus.
-Nyxol is a potential treatment alone or in combination for presbyopia based on its ability to reduce pupil diameter and improve visual acuity.
-The goal is to achieve a target pinhole size, which will result in clear near vision.
+Nyxol is a potential treatment alone or in combination for presbyopia, based on its ability to reduce pupil diameter and improve visual acuity.
+The goal is to achieve a target pinhole size, which will result in clearer near vision.